Faculty Preparation Checklist

 Hotel and Flight Reservations Information

 - All faculty are responsible for making their own hotel reservations with AAPM&R hotels.
 Non-member/non-physiatrist faculty will be reimbursed after the assembly.
-Please visit www.aapmr.org/assembly for hotel contact information and reservation links.
+Please visit the Annual Assembly Housing and Travel contact information page.

-- Air Travel for non-member/non-physiatrists must be booked through the AAPM&R official travel agency World Wide Travel (WWT).
-By booking through World Wide Travel, your flight will be direct billed to the AAPM&R. Please see page 5 for World Wide Travel contact information.
+- Air Travel for non-member/non-physiatrists must be booked through the AAPM&R official travel agency, Experient.
+By booking through Experient, your flight will be direct billed to the AAPM&R. .

 PowerPoint Presentations Due For Review - To meet CME requirements, AAPM&R requires that all presentations are peer reviewed prior to the activity.